square/stoic/README.md

 take on difficult bugs.

 Stoic is a tool for
-1. running code inside another process - without any modifications its APK,
+1. running code inside another process - without any modifications to its APK,
 2. exposing extra capabilities to code, normally only available to a debugger, and
 3. blurring the lines between code and debugger